 An Introduction to Lets Safe

-Renting a property, whether you are the tenant or the letting agent can be a very strenuous time, especially the preparation leading up to the moment the keys are handed over.
+Renting a property, whether you are the applicant or the letting agent can be a very strenuous time, especially the preparation leading up to the moment the keys are handed over.
 However, as the landlord, you can come across a bump or two throughout the duration of the tenancy.

 Here at Lets Safe, we are dedicated to making this process as smooth and stress-free as possible.
 We focus our strengths on working with the letting agents and property owners, as essentially their risk is far greater than the lessee.

-Our in-depth and comprehensive tenant referencing system has been structured to alleviate any vulnerability to risks such as properties that have suffered from more than just 'wear and tear', disputes on deposits and complaints from neighbours.
-Although these are some of the more tangible issues, the tenant referencing process will also highlight any poor records with utility companies, and more importantly, missed, late, or even fraudulent payments on their credit history.More about Lets Safe...
+Our in-depth and comprehensive applicant referencing system has been structured to alleviate any vulnerability to risks such as properties that have suffered from more than just 'wear and tear', disputes on deposits and complaints from neighbours.
+Although these are some of the more tangible issues, the applicant referencing process will also highlight any poor records with utility companies, and more importantly, missed, late, or even fraudulent payments on their credit history.More about Lets Safe...

-What is Tenant Referencing?
+What is applicant Referencing?

 Considering the current buy-to-let boom, many landlords are now interested in taking advantage of this investment opportunity.
 However, it's found in a research study that thousands of landlords are facing a loss of at least £1,500 as unexpected costs.